charleswt/E-commerce-Back-End/README.md

 ## Installation

-- A after gitcloning this repository ```npm i``` in integrated terminal.
+After gitcloning this repository ```npm i``` in integrated terminal.

 ## Usage

-Open your API testing platform of choice and use get, post, put and delete to recieve update create and delete data.
+Open your API testing platform of choice and use get, post, put and delete to manipulate data.

 ## License